awood/candlepinproject.org/README.md

    Start a new terminal and run the following:

    ```
-   $ curl -sSL https://get.rvm.io | bash -s stable --ruby=ruby-1.9.3-p545 --ruby=ruby-2.0.0-p353 --with-gems=rhc
+   $ curl -sSL https://get.rvm.io | bash -s stable --ruby=ruby-2.0.0-p353 --with-gems=rhc
    # The command below will insure that when you install subsequent Ruby versions, the 'rhc' gem will be installed.
    $ echo "rhc" >> ~/.rvm/gemsets/global.gems
    $ rvm --default use 2.0.0-p353
    ```

    With these settings, RVM will use Ruby 2.0.0 as a default.
-However, when you `cd` to the website directory RVM will detect the .ruby-version and .ruby-gemset files and switch to Ruby 1.9.3 and the candlepinproject.org gemset.
+However, when you `cd` to the website directory RVM will detect the .ruby-version and .ruby-gemset files and switch to the candlepinproject.org gemset.
 The documentation from RVM is extensive so don't be afraid to read it.
 1. Go into your checkout directory and run `bundle install`
 1. Install and configure Travis.
 This will allow you to interact with the continuous integration